 Its for a school assignment so I would look for precut, large letters at the store - it will make it easier if all you have to do is glue and write for a younger child.

 As Marta wrote, there are tons of cheap pages and items for scrap booking at the Dollar Tree.
 Another idea is to use your color printer and get graphics off the Internet.
-I usually do a search for "Free Email Sig Tags" and then copy them to my hard drive so I can print or paste them to my emails etc. He could even print a photo of himself at the top of the page that you've printed out from the computer.
+I usually do a search for "Free Email Sig Tags" and then copy them to my hard drive so I can print or paste them to my emails etc.

 I am just starting scrapbooking and have been collecting thing's forever.
 One thing he could do is tell a story about his summer.
 This is when picture's come in handy You can use pictures of him to tell the story makeing your own picture frames out of pinking sheer's and cardboard.
 Using colored paper you could make a cover for the story cut it in half to make it easier for you to use up the pages,tell a story with little sticker's as well as what the teacher suggested.
 And hopefully there is a Dollar store or AC Moore near by they will be quite helpful in finding the thing's the teacher suggested.